fuzzywalrus/sonoma-wallpaper-downloader/README.md

 APPLEIDPASS=your-apple-pass
 ```

-I followed this blow post for app signing, by followed I mean I copied besides updating the to the correct repos and using a .ENV rather than keychains.
+I followed this blog post for app signing; by followed, I mean I copied, besides updating the to the correct repos and using a .ENV rather than keychains.

 https://www.funtoimagine.com/blog/electron-mac-sign-and-notarize/